wp-plugins/quick-contact-form/readme.txt

 3. Go to 'Plugins', 'Add New' then search for 'Quick Contact Form'.
 4. Follow the on screen instructions.
 5. Activate the plugin.
-6. Go to the plugin 'Settings' page to edit the recipient's email address.
+6. Go to the plugin 'Settings' page to edit your email address.
 7. Edit any of the form settings if you wish.
 8. Drag and drop the 'Quick Contact Form' widget to your sidebar.
 9. To use the form in your posts and pages add the shortcode `[qcf]`.